Syrian Refugees Need Your Help

 We need your help immediately to continue support for women and families who have already suffered the unimaginable.
-SAMS has already requested another IEHK to help refugees living in despair in Lebanon.
+Our partners have already requested another IEHK to help refugees living in despair in Lebanon.

 Will you help us provide additional assistance to these innocent women and children?